ma-compbio/SNIPER/README.md

 ### CUDA and cuDNN:

 SNIPER uses [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive) and [cuDNN](https://developer.nvidia.com/cudnn) v7.0.5 to run Keras on the `tensorflow-gpu` backend.
+SNIPER should work with recent versions of CUDA and cuDNN as well.
+Please email kxiong@andrew.cmu.edu with any questions regarding python and CUDA environments.

 # Usage